Compulsive shopping and spending – a sign of shopping addiction?

 Then, it is recommended that you seek support to help you overcome the issue.
 If you would like to come and speak to the Priory team, one of our free assessments* gives you the opportunity to learn more about us and ask any questions you have.
-It also helps our specialists to find out more about your circumstances so that they can recommend the most effective treatment.
+It also helps our specialists to find out more about your circumstances so that they can recommend the most effective shopping addiction treatment.

-At Priory Group, we are able to provide therapeutic programmes to people with shopping addictions.
+At Priory, we are able to provide therapeutic programmes to people with shopping addictions.
 During this time, you will learn new ways to handle stress and any other negative emotions that have been causing you to shop and spend.
 Our team will also help you to understand the underlying reasons and triggers for your shopping habits, while providing you with coping strategies for an addiction-free life going forward.

 *Individuals with dual diagnosis may need to be assessed by a Consultant Psychiatrist which is a chargeable appointment.